ssuryanarayanan/Qi-Docs/docs/Reading data.md

-###Generics and tuples
+##Generics and tuples
-All of the Read Methods have additional overloads that assist you with indexing into a stream when it is inconvenient 	or difficult to convert the index into a string.

-Using Generics, the overloads allow the caller to indicate the type of the index (for example DateTime) and then use 	this type for the index parameter(s) in the call.
-This is done instead of requiring the index be converted into a string.
+Many of the read methods in the Qi Client Library have additional overloads that assist with indexing into a stream when it is inconvenient or difficult to convert the index into a string.
+Using Generics, the overloads allow the caller to indicate the type of the index and then use the type for the index parameter(s) in the call.

-Similarly the Read Methods have overloads that use Tuples that are accepted for the indexing instead of a string.
-Using a Tuple for the index make managing compound index calls easier to make.
+Similarly the read methods have overloads that use Tuples that are also accepted for the indexing instead of a string.

-See the Advanced Topics for more information on Generics, Tuples and the use of Compound Indexes.

-To read a specified number of events from a stream, starting at a predefined start index, the *GetRangeValues( )* method is a good choice.

-This example returns a list of events (up to 100) from streamId starting 30 minutes ago:
+This example uses *GetRangeValues( )* to return a list of events (up to 100) from streamId starting 30 minutes ago:

 ```
 List< SimpleTypeClass > readEvents;